BBVA/sessionclassification/README.md

 Below is an example of how the SMB3 protocol shows some of the mentioned problems.
 This protocol contains data in your payload encrypted with AES-128-CCM.

 There are protocols of the application layer whose headers do not understand either of them.
-As seen in the image below, the payload includes the red area, which corresponds to the NetBios layer, when the relevant area is green.
+As seen in the image below, the payload includes the red area, which corresponds to the NetBios layer, when the relevant area is the green one.
 It should be noted that most of the bytes that are included are unduly zeros.
 It is the deepest payload (that of the application layer) to which both Scapy and Wireshark do not allow access in many cases.

 <div align="center" >
   <img width="70%"  src="img/smb3-aes-128.png"/>
 </div>

-In the case of the PCAP with packages whose application layer uses the SMB3 protocol, which contains encrypted data, the probability distribution can be visualized, which theoretically should be uniform, since the data is encrypted.
-However, headers produce a distortion in the probability distributions, as seen in the following.
+In the case of the PCAP with packets whose application layer uses the SMB3 protocol, which contains encrypted data, the probability distribution can be visualized, which theoretically should be uniform, since the data is encrypted.
+However, headers produce a distortion in the probability distributions, as seen in the following image.

 <div align="center" >
   <img width="70%"  src="img/distribucion-smb-aes-128.PNG"/>